• COURCHEVEL GOLF CLUB • THE FLORA OF THE COURSE •

 Golf Club de Courchevel | ©Golf Club de Courchevel, Plantain Moyen

-The medium plantain grows wild in fields and meadows, its young shoots are edible and appreciated cooked as raw.
+The Plantain grows wild in fields and meadows, its young shoots are edible and appreciated cooked as raw.

 • THE RED COMPANION •